-What is "ME-BYO"?
+\What is "mibyou"?

-Rather than regarding health and illness as being mutually exclusive, the concept of ME-BYO views a person's mental and physical condition as continuously changing along a spectrum between health and illness, expressing the process of all of those changes.
-In the process of this series of changes, the treatment of these presymptomatic states referred to as ME-BYO is not confined to the prevention and treatment of specific complaints, but focuses on bringing the whole body closer to a healthy condition.
+Rather than regarding health and illness as being mutually exclusive, the concept of mibyou views a person's mental and physical condition as continuously changing along a spectrum between health and illness, expressing the process of all of those changes.
+Bringing the whole body closer to a healthy condition in addition to the prevention and treatment of a specific disease in the process of this series of changes are called improvement of mibyou.

-2 Pioneering initiatives in the Kansai region
+(ii) Pioneering initiatives in the Kansai region